 Skip to Content

-An Auction Gavel Propped Up in Front of a Replica of a HouseThe fact for real estate investors is that there are both pros and cons to buying rental property at auction.
-Although auctions can deliver new ways to acquire investment properties and may further increase your likelihood of obtaining a great deal, buying at auction can be far riskier than getting properties in other ways.
+For real estate investors, there are both pros and cons to buying a rental property at auction.
+While auctions can offer new ways to acquire investment properties and increase your chances of finding a great bargain, buying at auction can be far riskier than buying properties in other ways.

-However, as soon as the bidding starts, you’ll need to recognize how real estate auctions typically work.
-In some incidents, the lender is not required to accept your offer even if you are the highest bidder.
-Usually, the starting price is the amount owed to the bank or lender; in other cases, the starting price may be cheaper to increase the auction’s chances of success.
-The auctioneer may also set a hidden reserve price on the property, which indicates that if the bidding does not meet or exceed that amount, the property will not be sold, regardless of who wins.
+Either way, once the bidding starts, you’ll need to understand how real estate auctions typically work.
+Sometimes, the lender is not required to accept your offer, even if you are the highest bidder.
+The starting price is often the amount owed to the bank or lender; in other cases, the starting price may be significantly lower to increase the auction’s chances of success.
+The auctioneer may also set a hidden reserve price on the property, which means that if the bidding does not meet or exceed that amount, the property will not be sold, regardless of who wins.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.